dhruvbalwada/POB/docs/source/howto.rst

 or somethimes if we want to write inline equation, we use ``:math:`\frac{3}{4}`` to write :math:`\frac{3}{4}`.

 You can also use the tex syntax as you would normally do for equations.

+For digitizing handwritten notes we can use some tool like: https://mathpix.com/